 After about 45 minutes, we tried again.
 The storm hadn’t let up much but we were running out of patience with just sitting there in the rain and we were soaked to the bone.
-The motor continued its obnoxious habit of cutting out every 2-3 minutes and again our forward motion was apathetic (I’ve included a little video of our efforts for your amusement in the photo gallery below).
-We were making little to no progress but on the plus side, if this kept up, we’d all be getting a free trip to Cape Maclear on the other side of the lake – the direction in which we were currently drifting.
+The motor continued its obnoxious habit of cutting out every 2-3 minutes and again our forward motion was apathetic.
+We were making little to no progress, but on the plus side, if this kept up, we’d all be getting a free trip to Cape Maclear on the other side of the lake – the direction in which we were currently drifting.
 Inhale silver lining, exhale positive attitude.

 After another 30 minutes of this endless cycle of forward progress-engine failure-drift back to square one-engine restart…it seemed logistically impossible that we’d ever make it all the way around the bend back to the Safari Beach Lodge.
 We were, however, within fairly easy reach of the Sunbird Livinstonia’s now very appealing-looking beach.
 Beth and Upama had walked down to that hotel for lunch the day before so they knew we could walk back from there if we could just get ashore.